This article was originally published in January 2021, and was reviewed and updated in January 2022.

 When it comes to external hardware, it’s hard to know when you’re being watched.
 Of all three major consoles, only Sony presents a serious challenge in this regard due to a microphone built into the DualSense, Sony’s PS5 controller.
 The DualSense mic is always-on by default, and even captures audio anytime a user earns an in-game trophy so it can apply the audio to the clip.
 Neither Microsoft nor Nintendo include a built-in microphone with their consoles or controllers.

 PS5 and Xbox Series X both support external cameras (including ones with mics) that you can attach to the console for streaming.
-The Switch does not support cameras, period.
+The Switch, including the latest OLED version, does not support cameras, period.
 Neither Sony nor Microsoft include access to camera settings, nor is it clear what data, if any, may be collected by these devices.

-Microsoft announced that Xbox consoles will no longer collect voice search data, but to be sure it won’t collect your audio, simply leave your cameras unplugged when you aren’t using them.
+Microsoft announced in 2020 that Xbox consoles will no longer collect voice search data, but to be sure it won’t collect your audio, simply leave your cameras unplugged when you aren’t using them.

 - Personal Information - any identifying info like you name, age, location, profile name as well as contact info like phone numbers and email addresses.